DomDerrien/interview-exam/README.md

 Your goal is to propose, for any given grid following the description above, a method to find:

-- the number of closed sets
+- the number of closed areas
-- the area of the largest closed set
+- the size of the largest closed area

 Suggest one (or several) algorithm(s) to address this problem in a game.